sarafec/ltdt/README.md

-### Learn the Damn Thing
+### Quick Words

 This repository contains the code for a informal project to quickly iterate through Arabic vocabulary.
-It lacks a lot of basic features (i.e. routes, considerations for mobile, etc.) that a full project would most certainly have.
+It lacks a lot of basic features (i.e. routes, considerations for mobile, etc.) that a full project would have.